 What if you could live without producing any trash?
 Would you do it?
 At first you might think this is impossible (or at least extremely difficult), and it may very well be depending on your life situation.
 But one inspiring girl is not only making this impossibility a reality, she is sharing how we can all start doing the same thing as well.

 But I wondered how we could do that on an individual level.
 Can it be done easily, without having to give up the things we love and the convenience of modern amenities?
 I came across Lauren Singer’s story and was very inspired by what she had to share.
-She has gone 2 years without producing any garbage and her story isn’t what you’d expect.
+She has gone two years without producing any garbage, and her story isn’t what you’d expect.

 Her passion for the environment was challenged greatly one day when she realized upon opening her fridge that almost every item was wrapped or stored in some sort of disposable package.
 Here she was, the “green” girl, being, as she called herself, a hypocrite because she was choosing to live her life in a way that wasn’t green or sustainable.
 So she decided to eliminate plastic from her life.

 Below she shares how she went from being an average consumer to eliminating trash from her life.
 Use this as inspiration and see if you can begin doing the same.
-She outlines many details of what she did.
-See if you can implement this in your own life, I myself am going to start putting a plan together to make less of an impact as well.
+She outlines many details of what she did, and I myself am going to start putting a plan together to reduce my impact as well.

 Her transition didn’t happen overnight, but she certainly began taking steps quickly.